-Otto Warmbier funeral: 2,500 celebrate life of North Korea detainee
+Otto Warmbier funeral: 2,500 celebrate kid who would've 'set the world on fire'

 The front of the funeral program featured a quote from Warmbier's 2013 salutatorian speech: "This is our season finale.
 This is the end of one great show, but just the beginning to hundreds of new spinoffs."

-A rabbi conducted the service.
-After the speakers concluded, a police officer from the nearby suburb of Mariemont played the bagpipes as he led the casket, followed by a long line of mourners, out to a waiting hearse.

-Funeral organizers asked supporters to line the 3-mile trek between the school and the cemetery where Warmbier will be laid to rest.
+Following the service, funeral organizers asked supporters to line the 3-mile trek between the school and the cemetery where Warmbier was buried.
 On campus and around the school, ribbons of blue and white -- Wyoming High School's colors -- adorned trees to honor Warmbier.

 Parents: This is a celebration